blank space holder

 The above map for O. nigricornis and its associated content was created in 2005, based on records from tblMain, by Tom Walker.
 This map page remained on SINA until May 2024, when the page was updated to its present form.
 From 2003 to 2005, O. nigricornis had the same map as O. forbesi.

-Summary of Species' Distribution
+Summary of Species' SINA Distribution*

 Oecanthus nigricornis is found east of Ohio and in Ohio where it co-exists with Oecanthus forbesi.